IKIM-Essen/ClusterDocs/docs/concepts/why-not-kubernetes-everywhere.md

 - how the exact computation can be reproduced later.

 Wrapping those jobs in a second general-purpose orchestrator would not remove Slurm's responsibilities.
-It would usually add another scheduler that has to be kept consistent with them.
+It would usually add another scheduler that must be kept consistent with them.

 ### Long-lived services: the RCC service plane